Pho86/PokeGuess/README.md

 </div>

 # PokéGuess
 PokéGuess is a project involving a dataset from [Kaggle based from the game Pokémon](https://www.kaggle.com/datasets/joshuabetetta/complete-pokedex-v100).
 Guess pokemon from your favourite generations, and get the highest score on the leaderboard.
-In the application, it also has a PokéDex to learn about the pokémon. *Note: This application only goes up to Generation 8, Pokemon Sword And Shield.* Hosted on [Vercel](https://pokemonguesser.vercel.app/).
+Furthermore, in the application, it also contains a PokéDex to learn more about each pokémon.
+Hosted on [Vercel](https://pokemonguesser.vercel.app/). *Note: This application only goes up to Generation 8, Pokemon Sword And Shield.*

 ## Technology used
 * Next JS 13, React